CaelFoster/CaelFoster/README.md

  * netlify

 ## things to fix plus do
+* tidy up my carousel
-* fix file organization
+* fix my arrows
+* adjust the images
+* add my logo
+* work on animating the svg (change its colors)
-* start some layout
+* fix the layout